Last updated on October 14, 2025

 How Do You Enable or Disable Emotes?

-Go to “Adjust Options” (the cog wheel icon on the top-right corner), click on the Gameplay menu, and you'll find the Disable Emotes checkbox.
+Go to “Adjust Options” (the cog wheel icon on the top-right corner), go to the Gameplay menu, and you'll find the Disable Emotes checkbox.

 Is There a Setting for Detailed Gameplay Statistics?

-No – MTGA shares exactly zero statistics with you.
+No – MTGA shares next to zero statistics with you.
+Unless the specific counters on achievements qualifies.

 To check your detailed gameplay stats (like your win rate, individual match history, or other gameplay statistics), you'll need to either track them manually yourself or use a third-party app, like our very own Arena Tutor.